Fill your College Details

 Explanation

-This code uses a while loop to print digits 1 through 5.
+This program uses a while loop to print digits 1 through 5.
 When i becomes 3, the continue statement skips the printf, so 3 is not printed.
 All other numbers (1, 2, 4, 5) are printed on separate lines.

 Output